-- In the "stage" of awareness, attention is like a spotlight, illuminating what it rests upon. - Because neuroplasticity is heightened for what we pay attention to, attention is also like a vacuum cleaner, sucking its contents into the brain. - Directing attention skillfully is therefore a fundamental way to shape the brain - and one's life - over time.
+- Attention is like a spotlight, illuminating what it rests upon. - Because neuroplasticity is heightened for what's in the field of focused awareness, attention is also like a vacuum cleaner, sucking its contents into the brain. - Directing attention skillfully is therefore a fundamental way to shape the brain - and one's life over time.

-The education of attention would be the education par excellence.
+The education of attention would be an education par excellence.